venhoai/jolla-mind2/FAQ.md

 `echo 0 > /sys/class/leds/Led/brightness`

 A better way is perhaps to use `mce-tools`.

-First install it as roo via
+First install it as root via

 ``` shell
 devel-su pkcon install mce-tools